-The African Centre for Migration & Society (ACMS) at Wits University in Johannesburg is Africa’s leading scholarly institutions for research and teaching on human mobility.
-Established in 1993, ACMS is an independent, interdisciplinary and internationally engaged institution focusing on relationships among human movement politics, poverty, and social transformation.
-While oriented towards Southern Africa, the Centre conducts collaborative scholarly and policy-oriented work across sub-Saharan Africa, and has partnerships in Asia, Europe and the Americas.
-It offers Africa’s only post-graduate degree in forced migration studies and provides training to students and professionals on topics ranging from the sociology of migration, mobility and health, human rights, and research methods.
+The African Centre for Migration & Society (ACMS) is Africa’s leading scholarly institution for research and teaching on human mobility.
+Established in 1993, ACMS is an independent, interdisciplinary and internationally engaged institution focusing on the relationships among human movement politics, poverty, and social transformation.
+While oriented towards southern Africa, the Centre conducts collaborative scholarly and policy-oriented work across sub-Saharan Africa, and has partnerships in Asia, Europe and the Americas.
+It offers Africa’s only post-graduate degree in migration and displacement studies and provides training to students and professionals on a number of topics including the sociology of migration, mobility and health, human rights, and research methods.

 As part of Wits University’s School of Social Sciences, the ACMS offers Masters and Doctoral degrees in migration studies.
 Select students are encouraged to critically engage with social theory and empirical challenges by conducting independent research.
 Graduates find success in government, international agencies, civil society organisations and the academy.

 ACMS research on international and domestic migration critically analyses how human mobility reshapes institutions, attitudes, economies and policies.
 Through its work, the centre influences global and regional academic research agendas, policy deliberations and civil society mobilisation.
 To these ends, the ACMS regularly hosts high profile seminars and public events.